 It doesn't matter what you will choose from the mentioned above, everything which is performed in a high intensity interval manner, then it can be considered as a HIIT workout.
-Also, you can get a killer workout in less than 10 minues.
+Also, you can get a killer routine in less than 10 minues.
 This is the great thing about this training methodology.

 What Are The Benefits Of HIIT?
 Why Should You Consider Interval Training?

 1. Time efficient - the high intensty interval training can vary between 6-7 and 30 minutes duration.
 Obviously, it's a great time-saver and solid training option for people pressed on time to train consistently.

 2. Minimal equipment needed - a clear sign of convenience.
 As stated in the previous chapter, you can start with your interval training without using any equipment at all which makes this training style highly convenient for everyone.